London Olympics inspires relaxed chic at New York Fashion Week

 But what expected runway trends may not work?

-"Head-to-toe pajama dressing," said Saks Sherin.
+"Head-to-toe Pyjama dressing," said Saks Sherin.
 "It needs to be broken up.

 "In the real world we need to show women how they can incorporate a piece into their look.
 Not head to toe, unless you're Hugh Hefner," she said.